Online age verification laws by country: Pakistan

-In July 2025 a bill was introduced in the Pakistan Senate that would ban social media for minors under 16 and that platforms must implement age verification that are affected by the bill, however unlike other bills that have been either introduced or passed in countries like Australia or New Zealand were the penalties only apply to platforms.
-The Pakistan version of the under 16 ban also imprisons anyone who makes a social media account for a minor for up to 6 months.
-The bill however was later withdrawn in August 2025 after controversy; however, the Pakistani Government is still looking to implement a lower age limit of 13 or 14 for social media access and removing the 6 months imprisonment penalty.
+In July 2025, a bill was introduced in the Pakistan Senate that would ban social media for minors under 16 and require platforms affected by the bill to implement age verification.
+However, unlike other bills introduced or passed in countries such as Australia, these penalties only apply to online platforms.
+The Pakistani version of this bill, which bans underage individuals under 16 also imprisons anyone who makes a social media account for these individuals for up to 6 months, making Pakistan the first country in the world to introduce criminal offence penalties related to underage access to social media.
+The bill, however, was later withdrawn in August 2025 after controversy; however, the Pakistani Government is still looking to implement a lower age limit of 13 or 14 for social media access and remove the imprisonment penalty.